-Public transport is funded through fares, Greater Wellington rates, and funding assistance from NZTA.
+Public transport is funded through fares, Greater Wellington rates, and investment from NZ Transport Agency Waka Kotahi (NZTA).
 We set the level of expenditure and the rates contribution as part of the Long-Term Plan and Annual Plan processes, and review public transport fares every year.
 The share of funding provided by NZTA is set by the Financial Assistance Rate.